dakshesh04/Talabat_WebScraper/README.md

 menu_list.json: Stores the menu details of all the restaurants, in the data file.

-restaurant.csv: CSV file which contains the restaurant details, after data cleanup and some slight modifications
+cms_scrape.csv: CSV file which contains the restaurant details, for both sample data and experimental data, grouped together

 menu.csv: CSV file which contains the menu details, after being extracted from the json and arranged properly.